 Enable experimentation: support cultural producers in taking risks

-Expect artistic excellence: compel conceptually rigorous and visually strong contemporary work
+Expect artistic excellence: compel conceptually rigorous and well-executed work

-Break new ground: encourage creators to be provocative, bold, and innovative
+Break new ground: encourage creators to be bold and innovative

-Foster emerging artists: give opportunities to new cultural producers
+Foster emerging artists: share opportunities with new cultural producers

 Be inclusive: reach out to other collectives, studios, organizations, and the community